fbuloup/UDPIXXATDataStreamer/README.md

 # UDPIXXATDataStreamer
-Codamotion Data Streamer over UDP or using IXXAT USB/CAN bridge
+Codamotion, XSens, Time Stamp Data Streamer over UDP or using IXXAT USB/CAN bridge